andrewcbancroft/andrewcbancroft-blog/content/pluralsight/2018-09-24-cloudkit-fundamentals.md

       </h1>

       <p>
         Demos of technology in action are <em>super</em> important to me.
 That being the case, I tried to pack as much demo content into the course as possible.
-You&#8217;ll get to see the full array of dev-time experiences, not just the final &#8220;it works perfectly&#8221; outcomes.
+You'll get to see the full array of dev-time experiences, not just the final &#8220;it works perfectly&#8221; outcomes.
       </p>

       <p>